codess-aus/10-Easy-Steps/docs/emoji-key.md

 ## Table

-> To have a contribution added when using the [Bot](bot/overview) or [CLI](cli/overview) use the keyword in the `Type` column.
-The bot will also use [basic Natural Language Parsing](https://github.com/all-contributors/all-contributors-bot/blob/master/src/tasks/processIssueComment/utils/parse-comment/index.js) to determine your contribution intent.

 Emoji/Type | Represents | Comments
 :---: | :---: | :---:
 🔊 <br /> `audio` | Audio | Podcasts, background music or sound effects